facebook

 The situation may change, so before you head out, check the National Park Service Alerts Page for the latest updates.

 Bottom line: The Smoky Mountains are open.
-The mountains, the colors, and the memories are waiting for you.
+The mountains and the memories are waiting for you.